 About this cultivar:

 Cortaderia selloana 'Sunningdale Silver'is a robust, evergreen grass forming a clump of arching, narrow, dark green leaves up to 1.4m in length.
 Long, silky, creamy-white flower heads borne on stems to 2.2m in height in summer.
 I presume it was introduced by Sunningdale Nurseries, since there are quite a few other plants with 'Sunningdale' in the name.
 But I can't find where it is?
 There seems to be a few nurseries and places with this name!
 I suspect it is somewhere in Cornwall.
-It was award the RHS AGM in 1993.
+It was awarded the RHS AGM in 1993.

 - Position: Full sun, partial shade